mjenior/riptide/README.md

-    User defined range of linear coeffients, needs to be defined in a list like [1, 0.5, 0.1, 0.01, 0.001] Works best paired with binned abundance catagories from riptide.read_transcription_file() Default is False open_exchanges : bool
+    User defined range of linear coeffients, needs to be defined in a list like [1, 0.5, 0.1, 0.01, 0.001] Works best paired with binned abundance catagories from riptide.read_transcription_file() Default is False
-    Identifies and sets all exchange reaction bounds to (-1000.0, 1000.0) Default is False
 ```

 **riptide.save_output() - Writes RIPTiDe results to files in a new directory**